How to Measure and Increase Product Engagement in 2021

 The copy inside your product can make or break your engagement.

-If your copy is confusing and unclear, then your users might not know what to do, and they might end up frustrated with your product.
+If your copy is confusing and unclear, then your users might not know what to do, and instead of becoming engaged users, they might end up frustrated with your product.

 If your copy is full of errors and typos, then your users might no longer trust your product.

-On the flip side, good UX writing will grab a user’s attention, help answer any queries they have, and drive product engagement.
+On the flip side, good UX writing will grab the attention of new users, give them a better understanding of your product, answer any queries they have, and drive product engagement.

 If you are going to write it yourself, then create a tone of voice for your product, write copy that matches that voice, make sure it has no mistakes, and ensure that it’s clear and easy to understand.